Voting is a sacred right. Even for some prisoners.

 "When you're incarcerated, it's hard to feel a part of a connection to the community," said Tom Dalton, the executive director of Vermonters for Criminal Justice Reform.
 "We want people who are incarcerated to remain connected to the community and to be civic minded and be moving in that direction, so when they're coming out they're interested in being productive members of society."

-Not everyone supports letting inmates or even formerly-incarcerated people vote.
-Nationwide, Republicans have defended laws disenfranchising voters due to criminal convictions.
+Not everyone supports letting inmates or even formerly incarcerated people vote.
+Nationwide, Republicans have defended laws disenfranchising voters because of criminal convictions.

 He argued that it would be more rehabilitative for ex-offenders to have to apply to get their rights back after completing both their court-mandated sentences and a waiting period.

-But Dalton said that after working with inmates for decades, he's noticed how voting can also help dissipate the isolation and alienation prisoners may feel.
+But Dalton said that after working with inmates for decades, he's noticed how voting can also help dissipate the isolation and alienation many prisoners feel.

 Lisa Menard, commissioner of the Vermont Department of Corrections, said she thinks it can reduce recidivism.